• Home

 • Watch the video here:

-Ingredients for these butternut squash flatbreads
+Ingredients for these Butternut Squash Flatbreads

-What I love about this recipe is it is yeast-free and super approachable, making it a great weekend recipe for beginners and bread-addicts alike.
+What I love about this recipe is it is yeast-free and super approachable, making it a great weekend recipe for beginners and bread addicts alike.
 The ingredients list is simple, here is everything you’ll need:

 • 2 cups all-purpose flour, about 280 grams plus additional flour for kneading and rolling

-• 2 tsp baking powder
+• 2 teaspoons baking powder

 • 3/4 cup butternut squash purée, 190 grams